Skip to Content

 Common Gemstones You Can Find in Arkansas

-Another great location is in the Prairie Creek area, just southeast of Murfreesboro.
-They are similar to Brazilian amethyst specimens, and you can also find them in Saline County, in the crusts of serpentine rocks.
+Another great location is in Prairie Creek, just southeast of Murfreesboro.
+They are similar to Brazilian amethyst specimens, and you can also find them in Saline County in the crusts of serpentine rocks.

 Mauldin Mountain is also a great place to search for this gemstone.

-Opals are easy to find in Arkansas, in places such as Benton County, Lake Catherine, or Pike County.
-In Garland County, at the Potash Springs intrusion, green-yellowish opals have been discovered.
+Opals such as Benton County, Lake Catherine, or Pike County are easy to find in Arkansas.
+In Garland County, green-yellowish opals have been discovered at the Potash Springs intrusion.

-In another location very close to this one, the North Wilson pit, fire opals have been unearthed.
+Fire opals have been unearthed in another location very close to this one, the North Wilson pit.
 Hyaline opals may be found in southern and eastern Arkansas, where petrified wood is common.

 TIP: Opals are easy to find in Arkansas.
 But you have to be careful when buying opals online.
 There is a lot of fake opals on the internet.
 Check out the main differences between real and fake opals in the article below: